catalystcalifornia/lbripa/README.md

 ## About The Project

-In this section, include the summary and project purpose.
+The Long Beach RIPA project demonstrates the inefficiencies and racial profiling in the Long Beach Police Department's (LBPD) police actions through analysis of LBPD's Racial & Identity Profiling Act (RIPA) data.
+The data shows that LBPD spends more time and money racially profiling folks in North and Central Long Beach than they spend actually protecting the community.
+Most of this profiling is conducted via traffic stops.
+These stops do not make the community safer, and they mean the LBPD spends less time responding to calls for service.

 Note: The code does not include lines relating to importing of the data.
 We pull tables from our private PostgreSQL database using credentials accessed through a separate script before running any of the code below.
 The database is accessible only by our Research & Data Analysis team.

 <p align="right">(<a href="#top">back to top</a>)</p>